garygreen/pretty-routes/readme.md

 If accessing `/routes` isn't working, ensure that you've included the provider within the same area as all your package providers (before all your app's providers) to ensure it takes priority.

-By default pretty routes only enables itself when `APP_DEBUG` env is true.
+By default, pretty routes only enables itself when `APP_DEBUG` env is true.
 You can configure this on the published config as above, or add any custom middlewares.